Filipe-ac/interferon_1A_rotation_genetic_algorithm/README.md

 For test purposes:

 - -p: coordinates of the points.
-Default =coordinates , which will get the coordinates from the file "coordinates"
+Default = coordinates, will get the coordinates from the file "coordinates".
-    other options are: "sphere", "spiral" or "circle", which will create random points in these geometries.
+    other built-in options are: "sphere", "spiral" or "circle", which will create random points in these geometries.
-- -np: number of points (only relevant if -p equal to "sphere", "spiral" or "circle").
+- -np: number of points (only relevant if -p equals "sphere", "spiral" or "circle").
 Default = 30

-## The Objective Functon:
+## The Objective Function:

-The recomendation is sparse the applications as much as possible, and wait at least 3 applications to return near to some area, which force the objective function to keep some "memory".
-With that in mind, the objective function that we will minimize consist in the sumation of the distancies of the three previous steps, pondarated from a decresing exponential function, calculated for all points.
+The recommendation is to distance the applications from one another as much as possible, and avoid the same area for at least 3 applications.
+Hence, the objective function must keep some "memory".
+With that in mind, the objective function that we will minimize consists in the sum of the distances of the three previous steps, weighted by a decreasing exponential function, calculated for all points.

-To visualize the behavior of the algorithm, we will plot the result in a circle with 30 points, which the first rotation was randomly generated.
+To visualize the behavior of the algorithm, we will plot the result in a circle with 30 points, in which the first rotation was randomly generated.

 <img src="https://user-images.githubusercontent.com/78453361/114650184-2abee080-9cb8-11eb-8c93-b0d5b65e863f.png" width="500">